jbatson5/SCALE-test/docs/MAVRIC.rst

    q^{+}\left( \overrightarrow{r},E \right) = \frac{\sigma_{d}\left( E \right)\text{g}\left( \overrightarrow{r} \right)}{\int_{}^{}{\sigma_{d}\left( E \right)\phi\left( \overrightarrow{r},E \right)}\textit{dE}}\ ,

-where :math:`\phi\left( \overrightarrow{r},E \right)` is an estimate of the forward flux and the energy integral is over the voxel at :math:`\overrightarrow{r}`.
+where :math:`\phi\left( \overrightarrow{r},E \right)` is an estimate of the forward flux, and the energy integral is over the voxel at :math:`\overrightarrow{r}`.
 The adjoint source is nonzero only where the mesh tally is defined (:math:`g\left( \overrightarrow{r} \right)`), and its strength is inversely proportional to the forward estimate of dose rate.

-The relative uncertainty of a tally is controlled by two components: first, the number of tracks contributing to the tally and, second, the shape of the distribution of scores contributing to that tally.
+The relative uncertainty of a tally is controlled by two components:
+(1) the number of tracks contributing to the tally and (2) the shape of the distribution of scores contributing to that tally.
 In the Monte Carlo game, the number of simulated particles, :math:`m\left( \overrightarrow{r},E \right)`, can be related to the true